Stale-While-Revalidate Implementation: A Production Blueprint for Frontend Performance

 app.use(swrMiddleware);

-When origin control is limited, intercept and rewrite headers at the CDN edge.
-This decouples frontend performance tuning from backend deployment cycles.
+When origin control is limited, rewrite headers at the edge to decouple frontend tuning from backend deploys.

 const response = await fetch(request);